allenai/Break/blogpost.md

 ### The Data

-QDMR serves as the formalism for creating Break, a question understanding dataset, aimed at probing question understanding models.
+QDMR serves as the formalism for creating Break, a dataset aimed at probing question understanding models.
 It features 83,978 natural language questions, annotated with their Question Decomposition Meaning Representations (QDMRs).
 Break contains human composed questions, sampled from 10 leading question-answering benchmarks:

 * **Semantic Parsing**: [Academic](https://github.com/jkkummerfeld/text2sql-data), [ATIS](https://github.com/jkkummerfeld/text2sql-data), [GeoQuery](https://github.com/jkkummerfeld/text2sql-data), [Spider](https://yale-lily.github.io/spider)
 * **Visual Question Answering**: [CLEVR-humans](https://cs.stanford.edu/people/jcjohns/clevr/), [NLVR2](http://lil.nlp.cornell.edu/nlvr/)
 * **Reading Comprehension (and KB-QA)**: [ComQA](http://qa.mpi-inf.mpg.de/comqa/), [ComplexWebQuestions](https://www.tau-nlp.org/compwebq), [DROP](https://allennlp.org/drop), [HotpotQA](https://hotpotqa.github.io/)

 Break was collected through crowdsourcing, with a user interface that allows us to train crowd workers to produce quality decompositions.
 Validating the quality of annotated structures reveals 97.4% to be correct.
-Our paper ["Break It Down: A Question Understanding Benchmark"](), which has been accepted for publication in Transactions of the Association for Computational Linguistics, has a full description of the data collection process.
-To see some more examples from the dataset, please check out [the Break website]().
-For the full statistics on Break please refer to the [dataset repository]().
+Our paper ["Break It Down: A Question Understanding Benchmark"](https://allenai.github.io/Break/#paper), which has been accepted for publication in Transactions of the Association for Computational Linguistics, has a full description of the data collection process.
+To see some more examples from the dataset, please check out [the Break website](https://allenai.github.io/Break/).
+For the full statistics on Break please refer to the [dataset repository](https://github.com/allenai/Break).

 <a href="https://allenai.github.io/Break/images/break_question_modalities.png">
     <img src="images/break_question_modalities.png" height="300">